cyrusliew/cyrusliew-gatsby/src/pages/projects/advisoryapps.md

 featuredimage: /img/hfs.png
 date: 2020-09-14T10:21:07.313Z
 ---
-AdvisoryApps stands at the forefront of digital innovation, offering a diverse range of solutions, from web and app development to fully customized systems and engaging game development.
-As part of this dynamic team, I took the helm in creating their brand new website, a complete revamp powered by WordPress, encompassing both frontend and backend development.
+AdvisoryApps leads the charge in digital innovation, offering an array of solutions, spanning web and app development, tailored systems, and captivating game design.
+As a freelance developer, AdvisoryApps partnered with myself to embark on an exciting journey—rebuilding their website from the ground up, powered by WordPress.
+This encompassed both frontend and backend development.

-For this exciting project, I seized the opportunity to leverage one of WordPress’s latest and most potent tools at the time - the revolutionary <a href="https://wordpress.org/gutenberg/" target="_blank">Gutenberg Editor</a>.
-With its drag-and-drop capabilities, we transformed AdvisoryApps’ online presence into a seamless and visually striking platform, reflecting their commitment to cutting-edge technology and innovative solutions.
-Explore our work and witness the fusion of design and functionality that has defined AdvisoryApps in the digital landscape.
+In this collaborative endeavor, I seized the opportunity to harness the cutting-edge Gutenberg Editor, one of WordPress’s latest and most potent tools at the time.
+Its intuitive drag-and-drop features allowed us to reshape AdvisoryApps’ online presence into a seamless and visually captivating platform.
+This project reflects their unwavering commitment to embracing the forefront of technology and delivering innovative solutions.
+Explore this project to witness the seamless fusion of design and functionality that defines AdvisoryApps in the digital landscape.

 **Key features**